Benkol003/Third-Year-Notes/COMP37211 AI and Games/Week 1 & 2 Notes.md

 Safely Connected Patterns: Two groups of filled hex's arranged such that we can always connect them.
 Hex strategy usually involves building blocks of safely-connected patterns to connect together into a full path to win the game.

+### Generative Adversarial Networks
+***(Note: this is only briefly mentioned in the lectures)***

+A *G.A.N.* uses a *generative network* and a *discriminative network* that compete against each other.

+- **Generative Network**: Takes real data as input; Attempts to generate 'false' data and mix it in with the provided data on the output.
+	- The generative network takes random noise as an input; this may be accompanied by some input data (e.g. text prompt) for context in the case of *Conditional generative networks.*
+- **Discriminative Network**: Takes the data provided by the generative network, and attempts to distinguish between what is *real data* and what is *false data*.
+	- Classification error is backpropagated through the network.
+Again it may be a conditional network and take some context data input.

+These two networks compete and penalize against each other as they train simultaneously.
+Ideally the two networks will reach an equilibrium point where they cannot be trained any further.

+- **Mode collapse**: An issue in GAN's where it fails to generalize properly.
+E.g. for a MNIST dataset the generative network may only learn to produce zeroes.

+Once trained, the generative network can be used as generative AI (e.g. generating an image from a text prompt).
+The discriminative network can be used for usual classification tasks.